mduckham/pnkg/README.md

 ![Place Name Ontology Diagram](doc/placename-ontology.png)

 ## Installation
+The RML processor is required to generate linked data using RML rules.
+In this study, we used RML-Mapper-Java to execute the RML rules for constructing a place-name knowledge graph.
 ###  RMLmapper java
 #### Prerequisites
 * Java 17 is the minimum required version for compiling and running the current version of the project. <br>
 * Development environments (IDEs) such as Visual Studio Code (VS Code), Eclipse IDE . <br>
 * Apache Maven is required to be installed if you still need to install it.
-It can be done using Homebrew  (https://macpaw.com/how-to/install-maven-on-mac) .<br>
+It can be done using [Homebrew](https://macpaw.com/how-to/install-maven-on-mac) .<br>
 #### Steps
 * Clone the application from the [GitHub repository](https://github.com/RMLio/rmlmapper-java)
 * Build the application using the given command in the ReadMe file  (``` mvn install -DskipTests=true```  or  ```mvn test Dtest=!Mapper_OracleDB_Test```)